stef-cruz/open_rent/README.md

 #### Contact page

 The contact form contains a simple form with name, surname, email address and a message.
-EmailJS was used to enable this page to send emails.
+EmailJS was used to enable this functionality.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/contact-page.png" width="400">